pnpm/pnpm/.changeset/chatty-penguins-explain.md

 "@pnpm/config": major
 ---

-Remove httpsProxy from the object returned by @pnpm/config. httpsProxy is assigned to proxy.
+Remove proxy from the object returned by @pnpm/config. httpsProxy and httpProxy are returned instead.